 DOC area for white wine in the western part of the Italian region Veneto, The name Soave allegedly goes back to the immigrant from the north Swabia, who settled here in the Middle Ages.
-But it also means gentle or sweet and is often used to describe the character of the most significant wine of Veneto.
-To the east of Soave is the DOC area Gambellara with a similar wine.
+He also means gentle or lovely and is often used to describe the character.
+To the east of Soave is the DOC area Gambellara with similar wine.
 The area includes Caldiero, Cazzano di Tramigna, Colognola ai Colli, Illasi, Lavagno, Mezzane di Sotto, Montecchia di Crosara, Monteforte d'Alpone, Roncà, San Bonifacio, San Giovanni Ilarione, San Martino Buon Albergo and the eponymous Soave in the province of Verona.

 The Classico area includes the communes of Monteforte d'Alpone and Soave.
-It lies on the often steep south and southwest slopes between the two places at an altitude between 100 and 350 meters.
+It lies on the often steep south and southwest slopes between the two places at 100 to 350 meters above sea level.
 The sub-zone Colli Scaligeri includes the municipalities of Caldiero, Cazzano di Tramigna, Colognola ai Colli, Illasi, Lavagno, Mezzane di Sotto, Montecchia di Crosara, Monteforte d'Alpone, Roncà, San Giovanni Ilarione, San Martino Buon Albergo and Soave.
-The vineyards cover a total of about 5,300 hectares of vineyards east of Verona in the alluvial plain of the Adige.
+The vineyards cover a total of about 5,300 hectares east of Verona in the alluvial plain of the Adige.